pagkly/Zed/Investopedia3/Discount Yield Definition.md

 Discount Yield Definition
 ## What Is the Discount Yield?

-The discount yield is a way of calculating a bond's return when it is sold at a discount to its [face value](https://www.investopedia.com/terms/f/facevalue.asp), expressed as a percentage.
-Discount yield is commonly used to calculate the yield on municipal notes, commercial paper and treasury bills sold [at a discount](https://www.investopedia.com/terms/a/at-a-discount.asp).
+The discount yield is a way of calculating a bond's return when it is sold at a discount to its [[face value]](https://www.investopedia.com/terms/f/facevalue.asp), expressed as a percentage.
+Discount yield is commonly used to calculate the yield on municipal notes, commercial paper and treasury bills sold [[at a discount]](https://www.investopedia.com/terms/a/at-a-discount.asp).

 ### Key Takeaways